kubra-Islami/task-manager/README.md

-# 📌 Task Management Full Stack Web App
+# 📌 Task Management UI

 A simple and efficient **Task Manager Dashboard** built as a **full stack web application** using **React, JavaScript, Bootstrap** on the frontend, and **Node.js, Express, and PostgreSQL** on the backend.
 This app allows users to **create, update, delete, and mark tasks as done** while maintaining a smooth user experience and persistent data storage.